scottslowe/weblog/content/post/2024-02-23-technology-short-take-175.md

 ## Programming/Development

-* Although it gets a bit deep into Rego, [this article][link-4] by Jasper Van der Jeugt of Snyk explains how automatic source code location for violations---pinpointing the file, line, and column where policy violations occur.
+* Although it gets a bit deep into Rego, [this article][link-4] by Jasper Van der Jeugt of Snyk explains automatic source code location for violations---pinpointing the file, line, and column where policy violations occur.
 * Josh Collinsworth weighs in regarding LLMs and generative AI in [his essay regarding GitHub Copilot][link-13].
 The experiences Josh describes with Copilot are not unique to Copilot; I've experienced the same with other LLM-based generative AI tools.
 The key takeaway (for me) is that generative AI doesn't make things _more_ accessible; it's actually the opposite, because you need to know enough to know whether or not the generative AI tool is actually accurate or not.

 ## Virtualization